khanna7/BARS/transmission_model/outputs.md

 * diagnosis status: whether or not the person has been diagnosed.
   * 0: undiagnosed
   * 1: diagnosed
+* init_art_lag: the time lag between being diagnosed and going on ART.
+If never on ART, then -1.
+If diagnosis status is 1, and this is -1 then the person is in the never going on ART category.
+* adherence_category: the person's adherence category.
+  * 0: Never going on ART
+  * 1: Always on ART
+  * 2: ART adherence is re-evalatuted at some parameterized interval.
+  * 3: None of the above.
+Person is either not infected, or not yet diagnosed, and so ART adherence doesn't apply.
+* adhered_interval_count: the number of intervals during which a partially adherent person is on ART.
+* non_adhered_interval_count: the number of intervals during which a partially adherent person is not on ART.

 ### Testing Events
 Testing events are recorded in the file defined by the *testing.events.file* property.
 Each time a